Skip to content

 subscriptionId := metadata.Client.Account.SubscriptionId

-id := parse.NewResourceGroupExampleID(subscriptionId, name)
+id := resources.NewResourceGroupExampleID(subscriptionId, state.Name)

-resp, err := client.Get(ctx, name)
+resp, err := client.Get(ctx, id)

 if err != nil {